 Our brand, reputation and ability to attract, retain and serve our customers are dependent in part upon the reliable and accurate performance of our solutions, infrastructure and third-party suppliers.
-If we experience performance problems, or if our solutions fail to detect vulnerabilities or incorrectly detect vulnerabilities, or if they contain undetected errors or defects, or if our third party service providers experience a security breach or unauthorized parties otherwise obtain access to our customers' data or systems, our brand and reputation could be harmed.
+If we experience performance problems as a result of security breaches of our systems or otherwise, or if our solutions fail to detect vulnerabilities or incorrectly detect vulnerabilities, or if they contain undetected errors or defects, or if we or our third party service providers experience a security breach or unauthorized parties otherwise obtain access to our customers' data or systems, our brand and reputation could be harmed.